Five states account for 43% of the country's new Covid-19 cases in the past week - KTVZ

 Case rates have risen especially in Michigan lately, averaging more than 6,600 cases a day over a week now against 1,350 daily cases five weeks ago.
 And elected officials and health experts have said highly contagious variants such as B.1.1.7 have helped spur increases there and in other parts of the country.

+B.1.1.7, first identified in the UK, is now the most common strain of coronavirus in the United States, Centers for Disease Control and Prevention Director Dr. Rochelle Walensky said Wednesday.

+“Based on our most recent estimates from CDC surveillance, the B.1.1.7 variant is now the most common lineage circulating in the United States,” Walensky said at the White House Covid-19 response team briefing.

-Though vaccination rates have increased nationally, not enough people have been inoculated to outpace the spread.
-And with more-transmissible variants spreading, surges like Michigan’s may soon be seen more widely, epidemiologist Dr. Michael Osterholm said.
+With more-transmissible variants adding up, surges like Michigan’s may soon be seen more widely, even though vaccination rates have increased nationally, epidemiologist Dr. Michael Osterholm said.

 “I wish we had another three or four months before this B.1.1.7 variant surge started to occur,” Osterholm, director for the Center for Infectious Disease Research and Policy at the University of Minnesota, said Tuesday.

 The country’s daily rate of new coronavirus cases rose over most of the last four weeks.
-Part of that is due to the spread of B.1.1.7 and other concerning variants, Dr. Rochelle Walensky, director of the US Centers for Disease Control and Prevention, said this week.
+Part of that is due to the spread of B.1.1.7 and other concerning variants, Walensky said earlier this week.

-The US has averaged more than 64,760 new coronavirus cases a day over the last week — slightly lower than week prior, but still about 18% higher than two weeks ago, and 12% higher than four weeks ago, according to Johns Hopkins.
+The US has averaged more than 64,760 new coronavirus cases a day over the past week — slightly lower than week prior, but still about 21% higher than two weeks ago, and more than 12% higher than four weeks ago, according to Johns Hopkins.

 “In some states … case numbers are actually declining — California is one of them.
 Other states like Michigan, they’re actually doing a perfectly good job on vaccinations, but they have a huge surge,” Jha said.

-Note: Correction: An earlier version of this story and the story’s headline overstated the percentage of US adults who will be vaccinated by the end of the weekend.
-The White House clarified that the US will be approaching having nearly half of all adults with their first shot of the coronavirus vaccine by this weekend.